-We believe that Matariki can be strengthened to become a true and distinctive Aotearoa-New Zealand cultural event that can help meet the need for New Zealand to have its own events of cultural and national significance.
+We believe that Matariki can be strengthened to become a true and distinctive Aotearoa-New Zealand cultural event that can help meet the need for New Zealanders to have our own events of cultural and national significance.

-We believe that, in time, it should find its place among significant cultural events and celebrations throughout the world such as the running of the bulls in Spain, the Chinese Lantern Festival, the Day of the Dead in Mexico, and the blossom festival of Japan (to name just a few).
+We see Matariki emerging as a distinctive Aotearoa-New Zealand legacy, cultural event that will sit alongside similar events throughout the world – such as the running of the bulls in Spain, the Chinese Lantern Festival, the Day of the Dead in Mexico, Mardi Gras in Brazil, and the blossom festival of Japan (to name just a few).

-Our goal is to create an enduring cultural event, an event that finds its way into the hearts and minds of diverse New Zealanders and become part of the legacy of what it means to be a New Zealander.
+Our goal is to create an enduring cultural event that finds its way into the hearts and minds of diverse New Zealanders and becomes part of the legacy of what it means to be a New Zealander.

-In pursuing this goal, we has also articulated the following objectives:
+In pursuing this goal, we have the following objectives in mind:

 - Deepening the connection with indigenous knowledge and indigeneity

-- Transforming the central Matariki event so that it’s attractive and welcoming to diverse audiences and communities
+- Transforming the central Matariki event so that it is attractive and welcoming to diverse audiences and communities

-- Positioning ‘renewal’ as the theme and purpose of the event overall
+- As Matariki is a ‘New Years’ celebration, ‘renewal’ is the theme and purpose of the event overall

 - Articulating three sub-themes: